 The hustle and bustle of Sydney feels far away as we squeak across the sand at Jibbon Beach and along the Jibbon Loop Track until we get to the Aboriginal rock art engraved by the local Dharawal people.
 The light sifts down in shafts through the tall gum trees around the viewing platform to the rock art.
 It’s like being in Mother Nature’s cathedral.

 While in the grey-green bushland, you will likely come across many friendly hikers who ricochet around the park and ply you with enthusiastic recommendations: “Make sure you head to National Falls where you can actually stand behind the large curtain of water.”
 “Wattamolla Falls is the easiest waterfall to get to as it’s just a one-minute walk from the carpark.”
 “You will have to come back another day to walk to Winifred Falls and Karloo Pools.”

 We also vow to be back in Bundeena between May and November, when whale-watching season is in full swing as the Royal National Park – in Bundeena’s backyard – where you’ll find some of the best vantage points in the country.

 Bundeena’s art trail and markets

 You can also fill a morning at the historic Audley Dance Hall Café, which was first established in 1949 and is located on the banks of the Port Hacking River, where the deep-green water forms a corridor for birds, ducks and kayakers.
-Find a patch of shade and make like you’re in a painting of an Edwardian picnic in the surrounding ‘pleasure grounds’, which were constructed in the early 1900s.
+Concurrently, find a patch of shade and make like you’re in a painting of an Edwardian picnic in the surrounding ‘pleasure grounds’, built in the early 1900s.